Labour hire providers and host employers

 - Monitor the work task and workplace

-Labour hire agencies may have a health and safety representative (HSR) who can raise health and safety issues on behalf of employees.
-It is possible an HSR from both your agency and the host can represent employees.
+Labour hire providers may have a health and safety representative (HSR) who can raise health and safety issues on behalf of employees.
+It is possible an HSR from both your organisation and the host employer can represent labour hire workers.

-If there is no HSR at your agency, employees can ask you to negotiate with your employees to establish designated work groups (DWG) so that HSRs can be elected.
-You must do everything reasonable to ensure negotiations start within 14 days after the request
+If there is no HSR at your agency, labour hire workers can ask you to negotiate with your employees to establish DWGs so that HSRs can be elected.
+You must do everything reasonable to ensure negotiations start within 14 days after the request.

 Employee safety is your responsibility

 Performing the necessary workplace checks may seem like hard work but a look at the latest prosecutions provides good incentives to prioritise employees’ health and safety.

 Go to Prosecution result summaries and select: Category > 'Labour hire'.

 Labour hire provider duties before a labour hire worker is placed